mdenisov/feeder/README.md

 # Pet Feeder

+Smart feeder for pets.
+Works according to schedule.
+Supports Wifi and MQTT.
 WiFi remote based on ESP8266.